marianoktm/SECPROG-Unisa/README.md

 Success.

+#### Mitigations

+The weaknesses are:
+1. CWE-276 Incorrect Default Permissions: The executable has `setuid` when it's not needed.
+2. CWE-272 Least Privilege Violation: The shell used in Nebula does not lower the privileges.
+3. CWE-61 Unix Symbolic link (Symlink) Following: the `open()` "follows" a symlink with different permissions than the file it refers to.

+To mitigate the attack vectors on this executable, we could:
+1. Remove the SETUID;
+2. Install a shell that does lower the privileges;
+3. Add `O_NONFOLLOW` to the `open()`.

 ### Level 07

 The flag07 user was writing their very first perl program that allowed them to ping hosts to see if they were reachable from the web server.